 Howden Group Holdings Limited and Howden Group Services Ltd UK Privacy Notice

 Howden Group Holdings Limited (“Howden Group”) is a holding company of insurance intermediaries, which needs to process and share information, including personal data, with certain third parties.
-Howden Group Services Ltd (“HGSL”) is wholly owned by Howden Group and provides services to the Howden Group of companies within the UK.
+Howden Group Services Ltd (“HGS”) is wholly owned by Howden Group and provides services to the Howden Group of companies within the UK.

 If you are a job applicant, or a current or ex employee or contingent worker of Howden Group Services Limited in the UK, a copy of the relevant fair processing notice is available from Human Resources or can be viewed here.

-This notice explains how Howden Group and HGSL process the personal data of Howden Group Shareholders and visitors to our UK business premises.
+This notice explains how Howden Group and HGS process the personal data of Howden Group Shareholders and visitors to our UK business premises.
 This notice may be updated from time to time – this version is dated 3 November 2020 and historic versions are archived here.

 In this notice:

 - We, us or our refers to Howden Group and/or HGS (as applicable); and

 - You and your, refers to the individual whose personal data may be/is being processed.